hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/11_THE_NEW_PARTY.md

 THE NEW PARTY 153

-verted it, at the eleventh hour into a PoHtical League to protest against the Boycott and Swadeshi move- ments, to uphold the Bengal Partition and to praise Sir
+verted it, at the eleventh hour into a Political League to protest against the Boycott and Swadeshi move- ments, to uphold the Bengal Partition and to praise Sir
 B. Fuller to the skies, Mr. Tilak was rather delighted